 Evidence-based Planning of socio-economic development processes rely on quality data.
 There is a general need to facilitate sharing and utilization of the large amount of data generated and residing among the entities of the Government of India.
 This would call for a policy to leverage these data assets which are disparate.
 The current regime of data management does not enable open sharing of Government owned data with other arms of the government nor does it expect proactive disclosure of sharable data available with data owners.
 Such regimes could lead to duplication of efforts and loss of efficiency of planning of activities focused on national development.
-Efficient sharing of data among data owners and interoperable systems.
+Efficient sharing of data among data owners and inter and intra governmental agencies and with public calls for data standards and interoperable systems.
 Hence, National Data Sharing and Access Policy aims to provide an enabling provision and platform for providing proactive and open access to the data generated through public funds available with various departments / organizations of Government of India.